 - 1. Identifying the contract with a customer - 2.
 Identifying the performance obligations - 3.
 Determining the transaction price - 4.
 Allocating the transaction price to the performance obligations - 5.
-Recognising revenue as an when performance obligation(s) are satisfied.
+Recognizing revenue as and when performance obligation(s) are satisfied.

 The total transaction price for a contract is allocated amongst the various performance obligations based on their relative standalone selling prices.
 The transaction price for a contract excludes any amounts collected on behalf of third parties.